-Regardless of the risk level, Walter Lilly will ensure that our employees and subcontractors on site always follow best practice to control and limit dust and emissions into the atmosphere from the minor demolition and construction activities, including vehicles and plant.
+Regardless of the risk level, Rooff will ensure that our employees and subcontractors on site always follow best practice to control and limit dust and emissions into the atmosphere from the minor demolition and construction activities, including vehicles and plant.

-Regular inspections will be made throughout the project in adherence with Walter Lilly's ISO14001 Environmental Management System.
+Regular inspections will be made throughout the project in adherence with Rooff ISO14001 Environmental Management System.